RouninMedia/Reactive-Counter-Increment-in-VanillaJS/README.md

 Initially I imagined it would require a lot more code in **VanillaJS** to reproduce a near-identical *dynamic `setInterval`*.

-But it turns out the same can be achieved, *also* in 10 lines:
+But it turns out the same can be achieved, *also* in 10 clearly readable lines:

 ## HTML